 Make sure you polish your copper after each clean-up to make it pretty as well as safe!

 These methods should hardly take more than 30 minutes and give instant results.
 Follow the pointers given above carefully.
 In a nutshell: be gentle and rinse and dry.
-You now know all the basics and are (hopefully) a pro at copper keeping!
+You now know all the basics and will (hopefully) become a pro at copper maintenance!
 So go buy that lemon or ketchup or vinegar and get cleaning and buffing!